 Now some people would argue that because some things are not true, people who hold those beliefs should not be permitted to seek positions of power or be allowed to teach their views to their children.
 This stance is extremely problematic because whether a thing is true or not is not the most important issue regarding ethics.
 The story of the boy who cried wolf is probably a fictional story, yet we do not say it is ok to lie once you're old enough to know the story isn't true.
 If it was proven beyond a shadow of a doubt that the gospels are fictional, would adults be justified in ignoring Jesus teaching that we should forgive people and do to others as we would have them do to us?
 Now some beliefs are unethical; notably the belief that only those who hold our "beliefs" about reality should hold positions of power.

 How are we to safe guard society from such "well meaning" people?

 I believe we have to limit the roles of government so that people cannot use the government to advance their ideology or belief.
-If you think this is worth pursuing, click on the link below.
+If you think this is worth pursuing, click on the button below.